LetsMakeStuffGo/database-devops-autopilot/training/flyway-autopilot/labs/lab2-repository-configuration.md

 ### 3. Review the Migration Files

-The repository already contains the initial migration files:
+The repository already contains the initial migration files for training:

 **migrations/B001\_\_baseline.sql** - Baseline migration: